 We closed the sale of United Feature Syndicate, Inc. ("UFS") character licensing business ("UML") in the second quarter of 2010 for \$175 million in cash.
 The operations of the character licensing business and the \$162 million pre-tax gain on sale are classified as discontinued operations for all periods presented.
-We used \$65 million of the proceeds from the sale of UML to make a contribution to our defined benefit pension plans.
+In June 2010, we used \$65 million of the proceeds from the sale of UML to make a contribution to our defined benefit pension plans.

 We are optimistic about the improving business climate in which our local television stations operate as the economy recovers from the recession.
 We have seen an improvement in the flow of advertising in all of our television markets, and key television revenue categories have shown year-over-year growth.
-The rate of decline in newspaper advertising revenues continued to moderate in the second quarter.
-We expect the year-over-year increase in television advertising revenues to exceed 30% in the third quarter and the rate of decline in newspaper advertising revenues to moderate slightly in the third quarter.
+Revenues in our television division were also bolstered by the increased political spending in the third quarter of 2010.
+The rate of decline in newspaper advertising revenues continued to moderate in the third quarter although at a slower rate than earlier in the year.

-In 2009 we began a reorganization of the operations of our newspaper division.
+In 2009, we began a reorganization of the operations of our newspaper division.
 Where we had previously operated each of our newspapers as independent businesses within their markets, we are now managing our newspaper business vertically by function.
-We expect these efforts to focus local management in each market on news coverage and revenue-producing activities.
-One of the primary benefits of this reorganization is to implement successful products and revenue-producing strategies across all markets with greater speed and efficiency.
+These efforts are focusing local management in each market on news coverage and revenue-producing activities.
+One of the primary benefits of this reorganization is to be able to implement successful products and revenue-producing strategies across all markets with greater speed and efficiency.
 The new structure also enables us to standardize and centralize functions that do not require a physical presence in the markets, producing significant cost efficiencies.
 Implementing the reorganization plan, known as "Scripps 3.0," is a major focus of the newspaper division.
-Our Scripps 3.0 initiative may result in additional reductions inforce and the deployment of new software systems.
+Our Scripps 3.0 initiative may result in additional reductions in-force and the deployment of new software systems.